Haberdashers' Academy Trust South has teamed up with Harrison Catering to provide a nutritionally balanced meal that is exciting for our pupils.

 We also recognise that some students may require special diets that do not exactly comply with Health In Education standards.
 In this case we urge you to be responsible in ensuring that packed lunches are as healthy as possible.

-For the reasons above, we ask that students do not swap food items.
+For the reasons above, we ask that pupils do not swap food items.